Ayman-ilias/Hey_Potu/DEPLOYMENT_VM.md

 - **Backend**: Port 3000

 ### Database
-- Excel database is automatically created on first run
+- CSV database is automatically created on first run
-- Data stored in `backend/database.xlsx`
+- Data stored in `backend/data/` as separate CSV files
-- Each table is a separate sheet (products, orders, customers, etc.)
+  - products.csv, customers.csv, orders.csv, order_items.csv, categories.csv
 - Fast startup - no compilation required!
+- Can be opened in Excel/LibreOffice or edited with any text editor

 ## What's Included